 Today is the perfect time to begin a career in healthcare as an HHA!
-The employment of Home Health Aides is projected to grow 40 percent from 2016 to 2026, at a rate much faster than the average for all occupations.
+The employment of Home Health Aides is projected to grow 36 percent over the next decade, at a rate much faster than the average for all occupations.
 This growth can largely be attributed to the aging baby-boom population, and their increasing personal care needs.
 With age, elderly clients become unable to perform many of the day-to-day tasks they were accustomed to completing over the course of their lives, thus, Home Health Aides have come to serve a vital role in their lives.

 Additionally, the vast majority of Home Health Aides are employed by home healthcare services, and work within a client/patient’s home.
 However, other professionals within this occupation find employment via elderly and/or disabled person services, retirement care communities, assisted living facilities, developmental facilities and nursing homes.
 Furthermore, the state with the highest employment level within this occupation is currently New York, followed by Texas, Ohio, Pennsylvania and North Carolina.